project-graveyard/Self-Reference/README.md

 # Self-Reference
-A web app with references for various languages I'm familiar with for easy access.
+A web app with references for various languages for easy access.

+Written with Python Flask as backend